-Shanta Gold Ltd. agreed to purchase Barrick Gold Corp.'s West Kenya gold project for US$7 million cash, US$7.5 million in shares and a 2% life of mine net smelter return royalty, payable on actual future gold production.
+Shanta Gold Ltd. agreed to purchase Barrick Gold Corp.'s West Kenya gold project for US$7 million cash, US$7.5 million in shares and a 2% life-of-mine net smelter return royalty payable on actual future gold production.

 Shanta also agreed to take on the project's cash liabilities, expected to total up to US$4 million, according to a Feb.
 10 release.

-Barrick's former unit Acacia Mining PLC and other previous owners have spent US$55 million on exploration at the West Kenya project since 2010.
+Former Barrick unit Acacia Mining PLC and other previous owners have spent US$55 million on exploration at the West Kenya project since 2010.

-Barrick will become Shanta Gold's fifth largest shareholder with a 6.4% interest as a result of the transaction.
+Barrick will become Shanta Gold's fifth-largest shareholder, with a 6.4% interest, as a result of the transaction.

-The company said that additional work to delineate the size of the orebody, update the mineral resource estimate and proceed to a construction decision could take up to 36 months.
+The company said additional work to delineate the size of the orebody, update the mineral resource estimate and proceed to a construction decision could take up to 36 months.